littlesorry/rpc-util/README.md

     value = 3 // method level max retry time config
     , breakOn = {NullPointException.class} // exception to exit invoking
     , continueOn = {InvalidClassException.class} // exception to continue retry
-)
+                                                 // , if this is configured
+                                                 // , only matching exception will continue retry process
+                                                 // , otherwise retry process will exit )
 public void call() {